datadrivers/demo_terraform/docker/howto.md

 Note: Please check your environment to provide a running docker daemon and service!
 Any Docker specific commands or deep dives are not listed or explained in this howto file.

-As a Mac user please start the script `start_docker_socket.sh` as your first task.
+As a Mac user please start the script `docker_socket.sh` as your first task.
 It is important to remember the configured and exposed listen port for the Terraform configuration.
 The default configuration exposes the port on the localhost (loopback interface) with port 1234.

 Start a shell (best: bash/zsh) and change into your demo folder named `docker` and modify the Terraform file `foo_nginx.tf` to support your environment.